Thursday, 11 March 2010 HomeAbout UsUsing this SiteSpread the Word!Contact Us

 First, the study in question:

 Ian M. Paul, MD, MSc; Jessica Beiler, MPH; Amyee McMonagle, RN; Michele L. Shaffer, PhD; Laura Duda, MD; Cheston M. Berlin Jr, MD.
-Effect of honey, Dextromethorphan, and No Treatment on Nocturnal cough and sleep Quality for Coughing Children and Their Parents.
+Effect of honey, Dextromethorphan, and No Treatment on Nocturnal cough and sleep Quality for Coughing children and Their Parents.
 Arch Pediatr Adolesc Med.
 2007;161(12):1140-1146.

 Author Affiliations: Departments of Pediatrics (Drs Paul, Duda, and Berlin and Mss Beiler and McMonagle) and Public health Sciences (Drs Paul and Shaffer), College of medicine, Pennsylvania State University, Hershey.